 The best locations for catching catfish occur all over the state of Florida.

-By Bob Wattendorf:Florida Fish and Wildlife Conservation Commission
+Florida Fish and Wildlife Conservation Commission

 - For all species, anglers should try the area from the Jim Woodruff Dam south to Owl Creek.
-Target deep holes with structure, old creek channels and the mouths of tributaries.
-Live bream fished on the bottom work well for big flatheads, while stink baits or nightcrawlers (also fished on the bottom) should do the trick for channels.
-Try fresh cut bait, such as mullet, if pursuing blue catfish.
+Target deep holes with structures, old creek channels, and the mouths of tributaries.
+Live bream fished on the bottom work well for big flatheads, while stink baits or nightcrawlers (also felt on the bottom) should do the trick for channels.
+Try fresh-cut bait, such as mullet, if pursuing blue catfish.

 - The Choctawhatchee River provides outstanding fishing for channel and flathead catfish.
-Channel catfishing is best from late May through early July and October into November, if the water remains warm.
+Channel catfishing is best from late May through early July and October into November if the water remains warm.
 Small catfish can be caught year-round.
 Concentrate on the Alabama line south to West Bay and around the mouth of Holmes Creek and other tributaries.

-- The Escambia River generates quality opportunities for blue, channel and flathead catfish.
+- The Escambia River generates quality opportunities for blue, channel, and flathead catfish.
 Fishing for channel catfish and big flatheads peaks from April through October.
 The best stretch lies from the Alabama line to the I-10 Bridge.
 Savvy anglers will fish live bream on the bottom for big flatheads and stink baits or nightcrawlers for channel cats.

-- The St. Johns River and Dunn’s Creek yield superior bullhead, channel catfish and white catfish.
+- The St. Johns River and Dunn’s Creek yield superior bullhead, channel catfish, and white catfish.
 Prime locations include Dunn’s Creek to Lake Crescent, Murphy’s Creek from the St. Johns River to Dunn’s Creek, and the river from Palatka to Little Lake George.
 Try the hole on the north side of Buffalo Bluff Bridge, but bring plenty of hooks and weights because there are many snags.

-- The Clermont Chain of Lakes offers anglers superb opportunities for channel and white catfish.
-Anglers should concentrate on offshore open-water areas, particularly near drop-offs or around bottom structures.
+- The Clermont Chain of Lakes offers anglers superb opportunities for the channel and white catfish.
+Anglers should concentrate on offshore open-water areas near drop-offs or bottom structures.
 Canals and channels may also be attractive to catfish during times of flow.
 Cut baits or stink baits should work well for both species.

-- Southwest Florida Lakes offer many excellent opportunities for channel catfish and bullhead, including lakes 2-5, B and Picnic at Tenoroc Fish Management Area (Polk County); lakes LP2 West, Haul Road Pit and Pine East at Mosaic Fish Management Area (Polk County); lakes 1 and 3 at Hardee Lakes Park (Hardee County); Lake Manatee (Manatee County); and ponds managed under the Tampa Bay Urban Fishery Program, particularly Dover District Park and Stephen J. Wortham Park.
+- Southwest Florida Lakes offer many excellent opportunities for channel catfish and bullhead, including lakes 2-5, B and Picnic at Tenoroc Fish Management Area (Polk County); lakes LP2 West, Haul Road Pit, and Pine East at Mosaic Fish Management Area (Polk County); lakes 1 and 3 at Hardee Lakes Park (Hardee County); Lake Manatee (Manatee County); and ponds managed under the Tampa Bay Urban Fishery Program, notably Dover District Park and Stephen J. Wortham Park.

-- Joe Budd Pond (Gadsden County), a 20-acre impoundment provides excellent channel catfishing.
-Fish can be found throughout the lake, particularly around the fishing fingers and along the dam.
+- Joe Budd Pond (Gadsden County), a 20-acre impoundment, provides excellent channel catfishing.
+Fish can be found throughout the lake, particularly around the fishing fingers and the dam.
 This site is only open to the public on weekends, beginning the first Saturday in July through the Labor Day weekend (including the Labor Day holiday).
-Fishing worms or nightcrawlers on the bottom are all that is needed for great catches.
-Fish can be caught from shore or from a boat.
+Fishing worms or nightcrawlers on the bottom are all that are needed for great catches.
+Fish can be caught from shore or on a boat.
 Gasoline motors are not permitted.
 Fish are typically nine to 14 inches.
-A harvest limit of six-channel catfish per person, per day, is strictly enforced.
+A harvest limit of six-channel catfish per person per day is strictly enforced.
 For more detailed information on these catfish hotspots, visit www.myfwc.com